mskf3000/Tutorials-and-Cheat-Sheets/Nikto.md

 ***

-*Nikto (c) by Jack Szwergold.
+*Nikto (c) by Jack Szwergold; written May 4, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*